zdharma-continuum/zinit/docs/Z-PLUGINS.md

 ## What Are They?

-They are Zplugin extensions.
-Note the difference in the name from the Zplugin – the dash and the plural form.
+They are Zinit extensions.
+Note the difference in the name from the Zinit – the dash and the plural form.

 ## What Can They Do?

-1. Add a new Zplugin subcommand (i.e. the command that’s placed after the function `zplugin …` when calling Zplugin).
+1. Add a new Zinit subcommand (i.e. the command that’s placed after the function `zinit …` when calling Zinit).

 2. Add new ice-modifiers.